keepittechie/mcsli/README.md

 ### Building
 As long as you have ``Dockerfile`` and ``install-docker.sh`` in the same directory you are running the build on, it should work like any other docker image.

+## Connecting
+You can connect to the minecraft server by putting the server's ip address into the game.
+But without port forwarding, a proxy, or a vpn, this will not work outside your own network.
+To fix this you could:
+1. **Use a VPN:** There are many selfhosted options to go with, [WireGaurd](https://www.wireguard.com/), [OpenVPN](https://openvpn.net/), [netbird](https://netbird.io/).
+But the one that is the easiest, in my opinion, is [**tailscale**](https://tailscale.com/).
+Specifically, the [Github community plan](https://tailscale.dev/blog/multi-user-tailnet-github-orgs).
+This allows you to invite your friends to your "tailnet" and play on your server with your *tailscale* ip.
+2. **Use a Proxy:** This is by far the easiest way to do it, and the easiest proxy service to use is probably [playit.gg](https://playit.gg/).
+Simply download the client on your server, create a tunnel for java minecraft, and it will provide you with a domain you can connect to.
+3. **Port forward:** this can vary from router to router, look up online how to do it on yours.
+The only port you need to forward is 25565 unless you have your own config (ie. If you're using geyser). **This is the most insecure option, as anyone on the internet can see the open port, and potentially expliot it.** The chances of this are very low, but when there are better options out there, I would stay away from this one.

 ## Important Notes